anyshake/homepage/docs/frequently-asked-question.md

 slug: frequently-asked-questions
 ---

-## Is AnyShake Explorer suitable for scientific research?
+## Is AnyShake Project suitable for scientific research?

 Yes.
 The system has been successfully used in academic settings, seismic education, and structural monitoring.
 It is especially valuable for projects that require: